porsche-design-system/porsche-design-system/packages/components/src/components/action/button/button.usage.md

 ### Alignment

-To ensure general consistency across all user flows, we recommend aligning the buttons to the left.
-The CTA should also always be placed on the left. ([Porsche usability testing](https://dovetailapp.com/projects/a6290073-31f1-413f-b8a0-139dd70c86cd/readme)).

 **Left alignment (F-shaped reading pattern)**

 Buttons **on standard pages or in on-page forms** are recommended to be placed **left-justified**, supporting a direct user attention flow: